stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 Note that in this case `multiply` is a new method on the the vector class that performs a component-wise multiplication operation.

-#### Cone Emitter
+### Cone Emitter

-Scenarios that involve ballistic trajectories (e.g. fountain or fireworks) require an emitter that randomises the initial movement vector:
+Scenarios that involve ballistic trajectories require an emitter that randomises the initial movement vector:

 ```java
 public class ConeVectorFactory implements VectorFactory {